openHAB NEEO Integration

 - Any valid openHAB item (OH1 or OH2).

-- Trigger channels - any trigger channel defined in an openHAB thing or any trigger channel that you add to an existing thing (regardless if it's an openHAB thing or a virtual thing).
+- Trigger channels - any trigger channel defined in an openHAB thing or any trigger channel that you add to an existing thing (regardless if it is an openHAB thing or a virtual thing).

 Trigger channels are useful to add to an existing thing if you want to add a button on NEEO that when pushed, can perform some rule that you have defined on a trigger.

-Please review NEEO SDK documentation before attempting to map.
+Please review NEEO SDK (opens new window) documentation before attempting to map.
 This document describes some (but not all) of the requirements for NEEO things and capabilities.
-The NEEO SDK document is written from the perspective of writing native plugins for NEEO but much of it's concepts apply here.
+The NEEO SDK document is written from the perspective of writing native plugins for NEEO but much of its concepts apply here.

 Mappings consist of two parts: